qubd/mini_ecdsa/README.md

 verify(m,C,P,order(P),S)
 ```

 If you modify the message m in some way before verifying it, the verification procedure will (with very high probability) return False.
+If the message is authentic, the call above will return True.